lemrey/sdk-nrf/doc/nrf/ug_nrf54_architecture.rst

 Each one of the Cortex-M33 CPUs in the system with the TrustZone feature enabled (specifically, the Application, Radio, and Secure Domain Cores) associates a Security Attribution Unit (SAU) peripheral.
 The Secure Domain configures the SAUs for itself during its initialization before it switches to the Non-Secure Processing Environment (NSPE).
-The Secure Domain configures the SAUs for other cores before it boots them.
+The Secure Domain configures the SAUs for other cores before it boots them (TODO: verify if that's correct or actually each SPE configures its SAU).

 SAU configuration provides the rights for the Non-Secure Processing Environment to access resources allocated for it.
 If the NSPE tries to access a memory address not allocated to it, the transaction fails.